Dave Ward (trade unionist): Trade union career

 Born in Lambeth, London Ward joined the Post Office as a Telegram boy in 1976 after leaving school and quickly became an active Union member.
 He became a member of the Tooting Branch Committee of the CWU in 1981.
 Ward was elected as Branch Secretary in 1982.
-Following the re-organising of the Union's Branch structure in 1992 he was elected Branch Secretary of the London South West Branch.
+Following the re-organisation of the Union's Branch structure in 1992 he was elected Branch Secretary of the London South West Branch.
 In 1995 he became London Regional Secretary and in 1996 was elected London Divisional Representative.
 He played a leading role in the 1996 National Postal Dispute, which involved eight days of 24-hour strikes over an extended period and eventually forced Royal Mail to drop their plans to introduce 'team working'.

 In 2000, he was elected onto the Union's National Executive and in 2001 he became National Officer for the Outdoor Department (Deliveries and Collections).
 Dave was elected as the CWU Deputy General Secretary in June 2003, dealing with a major London dispute in 2003 and national disputes in 2007 and 2009.
 In 2015, he was elected as the union's General Secretary, defeating the incumbent, Billy Hayes.

-Ward has participated in the 'Enough is Enough' campaign, fighting for worker's rights.
+Ward has participated in the 'Enough is Enough' campaign, fighting for workers' rights.